Value for Money 60%

 Ski Whistler midweek, after fresh snow, and you’ll think it’s the best resort on the planet.
 Made up of two big mountains, it offers top-to-bottom skiing on both, and a dazzling variety of terrain.
 High Alpine bowls, open powder fields, wide groomers, and balls-to-the-wall terrain parks: you can ski them all in a single, 1500m descent.
 What’s more, you can pretty much see all that’s on offer in a one sweeping panorama of peaks, trees and trails.
 It’s a sight to make even the most jaded skier’s blood fizz.

 But hit it when the weekend crowds are in town, and it’s raining and slushy on the lower slopes, and you’ll wonder what all the fuss is about.
 Whistler’s maritime climate, which brings sudden thaws as well as mighty snowstorms, is a mixed blessing.
 So too its proximity to the booming city of Vancouver.
-Sometimes, the negatives combine to produce a depressing double whammy – especially if you’re British and you’ve flown across eight time zones to get there.
+Sometimes, the negatives combine to produce a depressing double whammy – especially if you’ve flown across eight time zones to get there.